rnapoles-tktn/iter8-in-tekton-canary-release/README.md

 The result of the experiment will dictate which deployment of the microservice is left running.
 We will run through the code changes twice, once testing a deployment of the microservice that does not not meet the success criteria and then again with a version that does.

-More on the Experiment CRD can be found in the iter8 [docs](https://github.com/iter8-tools/docs), but ensure you look at the relevant version of the documents for your iter8 installation.
+More on the Experiment CRD can be found in the iter8 [docs](https://github.com/iter8-tools/docs), but ensure you look at the relevant version of the documentation for your iter8 installation.

 The Experiment as defined in this sample's pipeline Task: